Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Results and Discussion

 \subsection{Ensembling exacerbates misalignment}

 A natural response to noisy model behavior is ensembling.
-We evaluate two conceptually opposite approaches: (i) a \emph{pedagogy-expertise-weighted} ensemble, where model votes are weighted by pedagogical benchmark performance, and (ii) a \emph{unanimous-vote} ensemble, where we only scores where all models agree (see Appendix \ref{sec:ensemble-failure}).
+We evaluate two conceptually opposite approaches: (i) a \emph{pedagogy-expertise-weighted} ensemble, where model votes are weighted by pedagogical benchmark performance, highlighting LLM uniqueness, and (ii) a \emph{unanimous-vote} ensemble, where we score only those instances where all models agree, emphasizing shared signal (\S\ref{sec:ensemble-failure}).

 Neither strategy improves alignment with student learning.
 Instead, both frequently \textbf{worsen} $\tau_{S_f Y}$, especially on core instructional dimensions such as remediation of student errors and behavior management (Figure~\ref{fig:alignment}).
 This result has two implications.
 First, it suggests that benchmark-measured pedagogical ``knowledge'' does not translate into reliable recognition of effective pedagogy in authentic discourse (i.e., the benchmark construct is not externally valid for this downstream setting).
 Second, it indicates that when models agree, they may be amplifying a shared but flawed heuristic; consensus is not evidence of correctness with correlated errors \citep{chen_are_2024,zhu_bare_2025}.